jeffpar/pcjs.v1/devices/leds/litebrite/README.md

 the panels, and then your job was to insert any of the (blue, green, violet, red, orange, pink, yellow, or white) colored pegs into the appropriately marked holes.

-This demo takes the "Lite-Brite" concept a bit farther, allowing you to associate sequence numbers with each of the colored LEDs, making it possible to create a variety of "blinking" and "color-cycling" animations.
+This demo takes the "Lite-Brite" concept a bit farther, allowing you to add counters to each of the colored LEDs, making it possible to create a variety of "blinking" and "color-cycling" animations.

+A small collection of original background images can also be turned on underneath the grid, to help you recreate them with LEDs.
+However, it's difficult to find decent high-quality images of the original 1967 patterns, so some "artistic interpretation" is required.
+Eventually, we'll also add some of the original black-and-white pattern images that just displayed the original Lite-Brite color codes (B, G, V, R, O, P, Y, and W).

 {% include machine.html id="lbDemo" config="json" %}